 Teneo and SEED Madagascar partner together again to build a primary school

-In Spring 2019, Teneo once again partnered with SEED Madagascar to help in their quest to construct a new primary school in the remote village of Andramanaka.
+In Spring 2019, Teneo once again partnered with SEED Madagascar and this time RanTek to help in their quest to construct a new primary school in the remote village of Andramanaka.
 This new school was part of the latest phase of SEED Madagascar’s Project Sekoly, which provides schools across the Anosy region with a safe learning environment and sanitation infrastructure.

 The construction of Andramanaka Primary School took several months and included funding and volunteers from Teneo.
 This school would be SEED’s first three-classroom building which would provide a vital learning environment for 220 children.
 The new cement structure allows students to no longer miss school due to extreme weather conditions such as excessive heat or heavy rainfall.